Over 1 day

 Drywall is a panel made of gypsum and is used to build interior walls and ceilings.
 By learning how to cut drywall, even home carpenters can finish a house’s interior themselves.
-This guide gives you the two simple steps for cutting drywall, plus tips on how to install drywall and measure it.
+This guide gives you the two simple steps for cutting drywall.
+It includes information on tools for cutting drywall, plus tips on how to install drywall and measure it.

 Here's a few tips on how to install drywall:

 - Leave about a 1/2-inch gap between the bottom of the panel and the floor.